msu-alglab/coaster-experiments/README.md

+This repository holds scripts to create input data for and analyze the results of Coaster (https://github.com/msu-alglab/coaster), software for decomposing cyclic flows.

+It will also contain scripts for running experiments on Hyalite, MSU's research computing cluster.

+### Creating Data

 `create_cf_instances.py` creates cyclic flow instances (without subpath constraints) from original toboggan instances.
 For each ground truth path in the toboggan path, a second path is created by randomly permuting the exons of